soypunk/deadball-mlb-roster-generator/README.md

 # Deadball III MLB Roster Generator

-Generate Deadball III ("Baseball with dice") Rosters using the MLB API.
+Generate [Deadball III ("Baseball with dice")](https://wmakers.net/deadball) Rosters using the MLB API.
 This won't generate the lineups, but it'll give you a roster you can pull from to generate your gameday lineups.
+This is not an official supplement.

 ## Usage